 Disable Features from Lock Screen

-The iPhone 7 allows you to access Siri, Notification Center, message previews and a couple other features from your lock screen.
+The iPhone 7 allows you to access Siri, Notification Center, message previews and a couple of other features from your lock screen.
 You will want to have these disabled.

 A thief could easily use Siri to access your private information.
-They could also see previews of texts your friends, which could be dangerous in certain situations (such as if a friend sent you an address they would like you to meet at).
+They could also see previews of texts to your friends, which could be dangerous in certain situations (such as if a friend sent you an address they would like you to meet at).

 Enable Erased Data

 Many hackers try to use brute force attacks to bypass cell phone security.
-Even with a six digit alphanumeric passcode, they could eventually gain access to your phone.
+Even with a six-digit alphanumeric passcode, they could eventually gain access to your phone.